 Premier League relegation could cost £200m; Aston Villa against neutral venues - Christian Purslow

-Aston Villa chief executive Christian Purslow has voiced his opposition to the use of neutral grounds to complete the Premier League season.
+Aston Villa chief executive Christian Purslow has described the risk of relegation as a "200million catastrophe" and is opposed to the use of neutral grounds to complete the Premier League season.

-Premier League clubs remain committed to finishing the 2019/20 season, but this will only be possible if eight to 10 neutral venues are used to play the remaining 92 fixtures.

-Purslow warned clubs would not support measures that increased the risk of the "£200million catastrophe" that is relegation, after Brighton chief executive Paul Barber opposed the idea at the weekend.
+He likened discussions around Project Restart with the Brexit debate, because though there is consensus that football should resume as soon as it is safe to do so, there is no clear answer on how to do it.

 - PL targets May 18 training return; club doctors concerned